LoginRadius/engineering-portal/content/Why-is-MFA-important/index.md

 **Pros:** MFA via SMS code is the most popular method due to its low cost and easy setup.
 It is also fast as the text arrives almost instantly.

 **Cons:** The code is sent over the telecom network, hence, poses the risk of SMS messages being intercepted or redirected.
 In this case, the consumer will still get the code and report it to the business if it is not he who tried to login into the application.
-If you have misplaced or don’t have the device nearby, Or the device has run out of battery, you can’t log in to the application.
+If you have misplaced or don't have the device nearby, Or the device has run out of battery, you can't log in to the application.
 Some disreputable services can use your phone number for marketing and sales purposes.

 ### Phone Call: